oktadev/okta-spring-boot-2-angular-8-example/README.md

 ## Help

-Please post any questions on the [Okta Developer Forums](https://devforum.okta.com/).
+Please post any questions as commnets on the [blog post](https://developer.okta.com/blog/2019/05/13/angular-8-spring-boot-2) or ask them on the [Okta Developer Forums](https://devforum.okta.com/).
 Our whole team monitors this channel and will see your questions.
 You can also enter them as issues on this project or ask them on Stack Overflow and add the `okta` tag.

 ## License